-The Shoot behavior is an action.
+The Shoot behavior is an action behavior.
 When executed it will make your selected object shoot a projectile.
 This behavior contains predefined properties to make the creation of certain games easier.
 It's perfect for shooter games.

 The Shoot behavior offers a lot of properties to customize the feel of your game.
 Try modifying the properties so your game doesn't feel like a generic shooter.

 This behavior will Trigger an event once immediately when executed.

 This is the object that will be doing the shooting.
 By default the current object is selected, but you can tap the graphic to change it to any other object in your scene.
 Also note, that when selecting an object the blue target represents where the bullet will shoot from.
 You can move the blue target any where, and it will update the emitter location.